bento-platform/bento_variant_service/README.md

     request to /private/post-start-hook to initialize the service table manager

-  * `DRS_URL` is used to specify an optional override DRS base URL for the Bento container-internal-network DRS instance.
+  * `DRS_URL` is used to specify an optional override DRS base URL for the Bento container-internal-network DRS instance, with **no trailing slash**.
     If left unset, a `chord_singularity`-compatible value is assumed:
     `http+unix://%2Fchord%2Ftmp%2Fnginx_internal.sock/api/drs`

   * If left unset, `SERVICE_ID` will default to `ca.c3g.bento:variant:VERSION`,